 Led by Indigo House and funded by the Nationwide Foundation, the RentBetter research project was carried out across five years (2019-2024) to examine the impact of the Private Housing (Tenancies) (Scotland) Act 2016, which marked the first time in recent history that a UK nation sought to fundamentally change how the private rented sector operates.
 Researchers conducted thousands of interviews with tenants and landlords to comprehensively assess the impact of the changes to Scottish tenancy law.

-The full research report, the key findings and the recommendations can be found on the RentBetter website, and you can sign up to attend a webinar on 30 October, to hear Anna Evans, Director of Indigo House, talk through the findings alongside Tom Darling (Renters Reform Coalition) and Susan Aktemel (Homes for Good).
+The full research report, the key findings and the recommendations can be found on the RentBetter website.
+Anna Evans, Director of Indigo House, also talked through the findings in a webinar held in October, alongside Tom Darling (Renters Reform Coalition) and Susan Aktemel (Homes for Good).
+You can watch the recording of that webinar via the link below or at the bottom of this page.

-read the full research report READ THE EXEC SUMMARY sign up to the webinar
+read the full research report READ THE EXEC SUMMARY Re-Watch the webinar

 Why is this research so significant?